yang-zhang/yang-zhang.github.io/jupyter_autosave.md

-## WHY save a jupyter notebook as a python file?
+## Why save a jupyter notebook as a python file?
 Because notebooks are hard to version control - try `git diff some_notebook.ipynb` after a few changes and see the mess.

 ## How to save a juypter notebook as a python file?